 An alternative mechanism for assigning publications to awards is to click on one of your awards, click on Publications, and then use the sliders to assign papers to the award.
 This can be useful if ResearchFish has already imported your publication because it knows your ORCID, or because the publication cited your EPSRC grant in the Acknowledgements, or because it has been imported automatically from your Symplectic account (in which case the links to research grants should also have been imported).

 Finally, you must Submit the report using the button on the My Awards page.
-This will take you through your awards, one by one, and may ask you to first respond to a list of questions concerning additional inputs.
-In some cases, all you need to do is to confirm that there have been no changes since last year.
+This will take you through your awards, one by one, and may ask you to first respond to two questions concerning Key Findings and Narrative Impact.
+Often, all you need to do is to confirm that there have been no changes since last year.

-Once all of that is done, the system will send you an email once your submission is completed.
+Once all of that is done, the system will send you an email (up to a day later) once your submission is completed.
 You can amend it at any time up to the end of the submission period.